pconrad/ucsb-cs-jekyll-theme-try2/_lab/proj02.md

 # Step 1: Hold an Agile Standup Meeting (Scrum)

-# Step 2: Understand the process of earning your 1000 points
+# Step 2: Understand the process of earning your 1000 points (Read below)

+# Step 3: Make a decision about your point awarding

+* DEFAULT: only folks assigned to issues earn the points.

+* ALTERNATIVE: (requires unanimous team agreement, recorded in feedback repo) All for one, one for all.
+ALL team members earn ALL points for every issue completed by team.

-# Step 3: Work on your issues
+# Step 4: Work on your issues